-The IALS Library is closed until further notice but we are still here for help and advice via email.
+The IALS Library is open from 11 am to 3 pm Wednesday to Friday for Click, Collect & Return and to visit onsite via our Book a Desk service.
 Our e-resources are available from our Library Catalogue or Electronic Law Library, so please check back to see what's new.

 This guide is an introduction to podcasting with hints and tips on how to produce a podcast using your laptop or PC.

 Library opening hours (term time)